wonsunahn/Capstone_Spring2025/_projects/projects.markdown

 Students interested in this project should have completed at least a machine learning or data science course.
 If you have any questions about this project, please contact Nathan Ong at nro5@pitt.edu or Daniel Mosse at mosse@pitt.edu.
 Nathan is a post-doc at Pitt’s LRDC+UCTL, Daniel is a faculty member in CS.
 We will have weekly meetings for discussing results of past week, and setting goals for the following week; we will take turns taking notes (or use JIRA and github) to keep track of project progress.

-Intro: StudentPaths and Concept Progression Maps are data analytics tools designed to assist undergraduate academic advisors by finding trends in historical student data, matching current students to those historical trends, and exposing finer granularity detail for grades.
-These tasks allow advisors to talk more in-depth with their students about their undergraduate careers and course content.

-Currently, an MVP (minimum viable product, not most valuable player) for both tools have been developed and they're ready for deployment; students will:

-1. Understand the previously written code, using existing documentation, and fill in any knowledge gaps in that documentation (ie, follow documentation, but write down what's missing/misleading)
-2. Fix any bugs that are still outstanding to be able to run these tools on your own machine (ie, deploy local copy)
-3. Deploy onto the cloud: must know or want to learn how to work with Microsoft Azure, and  Single Sign-On at Pitt (ie, deploy services on Azure and enable PittID authentication)
-4. Work with PittIT to attach a data warehouse containing anonymized transcript information to use in StudentPaths (ie, hook up to a database)
-5. Integrate the system with Canvas, by being able to extract course, assignment and grade data to use in the Concept Progression Maps system (ie, learn the Canvas API to get data for CPMs)
-6. Test both systems to ensure they are working as intended
-7. Create documentation to help future developers operate and maintain the code.
-8. Time Permitting: Create documentation to help non-experts (i.e., advisors) run the system on their machine(s)

-Students will be expected to work as a team to fulfill these requirements and meet with the clients on a weekly basis to ensure adequate progress is being made.

-If you have any questions, please contact Nathan Ong (nro5@pitt.edu) or Daniel Mosse (mosse@pitt.edu).
-Nathan is a post-doc at Pitt's LRDC+UCTL, Daniel is a faculty member in CS.
-We will have weekly meetings.

 Team Size: 2-3 students